SCL Decoding of Non-Binary Linear Block Codes: Decomposition of NB-LBCs

-where $P_{\rm e}(\mathcal{W}_i)$ is the error probability on the $i$-th polarized subchannel of a length-$N$ polar code.
-Note that $P_{\rm e}(\mathcal{W}_i)$ can be computed via Monte Carlo simulation or Gaussian approximation (GA)\cite{trifonov_design}.
+Theoretically, the SC decoding error probability of binary polar codes is upper bounded by $P^{\rm UB}_{\rm e} = \sum_{i\in\mathcal{A}}P_{\rm e}(\mathcal{W}_i)$, where $\mathcal{W}_i$ denotes the $i$-th polarized subchannel of a length-$N$ polar code and $P_{\rm e}(\mathcal{W}_i)$ denotes its error probability\cite{arikan2009polar}.
 This implies that the SC decoding performance of $\mathcal{C}_{\rm NB}$ is determined by the information set $\mathcal{A}$, which is further determined by the permutation matrix $\bm{{\rm P}}$.
 Hence, a permutation matrix that minimizes $P^{\rm UB}_{\rm e}$ should be chosen to optimize the SC decoding performance.
 Unfortunately, optimal design of $\bm{{\rm P}}$ remains to be proven.
-However, there exists an effective design proposed by \cite{linhuang}, which is defined as
+According to \cite{RS_SC, linhuang}, there exists an effective permutation for eRS codes, which is defined as

-where $\bm{{\rm P}}_{a,b}$ is the row-$a$ column-$b$ entry of $\bm{{\rm P}}$.
-Our simulation results show that it is effective for decoding of short-to-medium-length eRS and NB-eBCH codes.

-\begin{remark} For NB-LBCs whose length is not exactly a power of two, they can be extended by padding extra parity symbols, making the length up to a power of two.
-In this paper, RS codes and NB-BCH codes are extended by padding a parity symbol as